DustinBrett/daedalOS/README.md

 - Trigger `:focus` when setting foreground
 - If minimized disable any `.foreground`, `:focus` or `:active` effects
+- Hover was resizing slightly on mobile when bar is full

 #### Taskbar, Icons & Windows